 Eventually the state of Colorado, the tourism group found out about it, and we worked with them.
 It kind of grew, you know, enough to 500 days that eventually got picked up by an ad agency.
 We worked with them afterwards.
 It start of my career really with content and wrestling alligators.

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
 Book your stay near Los Angeles, California using the map below!